mLihs/svg-bem/README.md

 ### Top level settings

-- `ID To Class`: convert IDs to Classes
+- `ID To Class Conversion`: Turn On or OFF the SVG IDs to Classes conversion
+- `#*?&@ Replacement`: Relplace all special charakter by the specified seperator
-- `BEM Conversion`: Turn on the Convertion to BEM Styled ID/Class Names
+- `Names to BEM Sty Conversion`: Turn On or OFF the converstion to BEM style
-- `Bem Seperator`: Charakter used as seperator
+- `BEM Seperator`: Specified seperator for the BEM style.
-- `Special Character Replacement`: Charakter used as replacement for special character
-- `debug`: Print some logs to help debug the SVGO configuration

 ### SVGO Plugins Settings